pramitxray/paymit/README.md

-# EZPay Application
+# Paymit Application

-EZPay is a full-stack web application built using React for the frontend and Express for the backend.
+Paymit is a full-stack web application built using React for the frontend and Express for the backend.
 It provides users with features for signing up, signing in, and managing transactions via a dashboard.
 The application uses JSON Web Tokens (JWT) for authentication and MongoDB for data storage.

 ## Table of Contents